konstantin-nova/adpro25_course/README.md

 Please make sure you have:

-1. [VScode](https://code.visualstudio.com/) or your own choice of IDE (Integrated Development Environment).
-It is not mandatory to use VScode, but the classes and videos will be shown in VScode.
+1. [Jupyter Lab](https://jupyter.org/) or [VScode](https://code.visualstudio.com/) or your own choice of IDE (Integrated Development Environment).
+The classes and videos will be shown in Jupyter Lab.
 1. [Anaconda Navigator](https://www.anaconda.com/download/)
 1. A [github](https://github.com/) account (don't worry it is free).
 We suggest you fill up your profile as it can act as an extension of your Linkedin account.
 Recruiters notice it.
 1. [Git](https://git-scm.com/) on your machine.
-For Windows, please install [git-bash]().
+For Windows, please install [git-bash](https://git-scm.com/downloads).